Postgraduate Diploma in Mātauranga Māori and Indigenous Studies

 Dates

-Each paper runs for 1 semester - 20 weeks each semester for a total of 4 papers.
-Some papers are run part-time across 2 semesters – this will be noted in course offeringsCommitment
+There are 20 weeks per semester with each paper a semester in duration.
+Tauira are required to complete four papers in total.
+Some papers are run part-time across two semesters – this will be noted in course offeringsCommitment

 Blended learning including noho, wānanga, tutorials, lectures, online learning and self-directed learningApplications close